raphiz/my-arch-setup/README.md

 The concept used in the installation script assumes three versions of the file system root, all of which are just BTRFS subvolumes/snapshots.
 The **EDGE** subvolume is used on a daily basis as one uses any other operating system.
 It is upgraded frequently and changes continuously.

-If something breaks after a package upgrade and things "just have to work", one can quickly roll-back to the **STABLE** subvolume.
-The **STABLE** is a copy of the **EDGE** which is updated before a Pacman transaction.
+Before pacman changes anything, a hook makes a copy of the **EDGE** subvolume.
+If something breaks after a package upgrade and things "just have to work", one can quickly roll-back to this snapshot.
+These subvolumes are prefixed with **pacman-**, or example pacman-2021-02-09.

 After the base installation, the **MINIMAL** subvolume is created.
 One can always roll back to this state to cleanly rerun this Ansible setup from scratch.